- Buyer's Guide

-The VX Special Projects part takes these donor styles, tech’s up their fabrics, adds the Arkiv closure system, and costs more (US$319 for this puppy versus $219 for the standard Fitzroy).
+The VX Special Projects part takes these donor styles, tech’s up their fabrics, adds the Arkiv closure system, and costs more (US$319 for this puppy versus $219 for the standard Fitzroy) [note 2016 prices are $325 and $245 respectively].

 The white internal PET lining helps you to see things inside, and at 1.5kg the overall weight is reasonable for the pack’s size.